psidnell/ofexport2/doc/templates/README.md

     of2 -te 'completionDate==date("today")'
     of2 -te 'within(completionDate,"25th","yesterday")'

-We're making use of various special functions here:
+We're making use of some special custom functions here:

 - **date** takes a date in string form and converts it to a Date object for use in the expression.
-- **within** expressions takes 3 arguments (attribName, fromString, toString)
+- **within** expressions takes 3 arguments (attrib, fromString, toString) and returns true if the date attribute is within the range.

 The strings formats of dates that are accepted are:

 - **"2014-11-19"**: specific date (yyyy-mm-dd).
 - **"Mon"**, **"mon"**, **"Monday"**, **"monday"**: the monday of this week (weeks start on Monday).
-- **"-mon"**: The monday of last week.
+- **"-mon"**: the monday of last week.
 - **"+mon"**: the monday of next week.
 - **"Jan"**,**"jan"**,**"January"**,**"january"**: the 1st of January of this year.
 - **"-Jan"**,**"-jan"**,**"-January"**,**"-january"**: the 1st of January last year.